Our GovernorsMembers of the governing body are:

 Lorraine White has been a Teaching Assistant in the school since 2009 and a Staff Governor since 2014.
 Lorraine is on the STAC Committee and is also on the Committee of the Friends of Russet House School.
 Lorraine is very involved in the school community and has a particular interest in creating imaginative displays of the children's work around school.
 She also enjoys developing active games to play with the pupils in break times.

-Seema Islam has been a Parent Governor since 2012 and is on the Standards, Targets and Assessment Committee (STAC) and is also on the Pay Committee.
-Seema is on the committees of both ENAS (Enfield National Autistic Society) and Our Voice (Enfield parent forum for children with disabilities and their families).
-She is also currently studying for a M.Ed.
-Special Education: Autism (Children) at Birmingham University
+Seema Islam has been a Parent Governor since 2012; she is also one of the link Governors for the Enfield Advisory Service for Autism (EASA) which provides advice, training and support for parents and professionals working with children and young people in mainstream schools, Additionally Resources Provisions (ARPs) and mainstream schools throughout Enfield.
+Seema is on the management committees of both ENAS (Enfield National Autistic Society) and Our Voice (Enfield parent forum for children with disabilities and their families).
+She has a Pg.Cert. in Special Education: Autism (Children) from Birmingham University

 Graham Kilwin has been a class teacher at Russet House School for the last five years.
 Prior to this he worked as a class teacher in Mainstream Primary, teaching in both, Key Stage 1 and 2.
 Having a First Degree and Masters in Fine Art, he is acutely aware of the importance of the creative possibilities for learning and the development of Life skills and how this can be combined to provide the broadest possible experiences for our children at Russet House to develop and thrive.
 Currently, through his Phase Leader role, he says he has the opportunity to see such creative practice from all staff on a daily basis, which he finds truly inspiring.